With a friendly atmosphere, a country brimming with history, tribes and national parks.

 From our bush camp it is a full day's journey to Mekele (266 km, approx 8-9 hours).

-Mekele is the base for exploring the intriguing rock-hewn churches of Tigray.
+Near to Mekele, we will have a chance to visit one of the rock-hewn churches of Tigray.
 Sculpted into cliff faces or pre-existing caves, there are at least 120 churches with many of the churches located in clusters; the most famous being Gheralta, Takatisfi, Tembien and Atsbi.

 Explore the Tigray rock-hewn churches at Mekele